FusionAuth/fusionauth-site/site/_posts/2020-06-03-user-registration-and-sign-in-with-laravel.md

 There are several other options for [installing](https://laravel.com/docs/7.x#installation) and [configuring](https://laravel.com/docs/7.x#configuration) Laravel, so be sure to check out the documentation.
 Once you've installed Laravel, you can use [Homestead](https://laravel.com/docs/7.x/homestead), [Valet](https://laravel.com/docs/7.x/valet), [Docker](https://www.digitalocean.com/community/tutorials/how-to-set-up-laravel-nginx-and-mysql-with-docker-compose), or [PHP's built-in webserver](https://scotch.io/tutorials/prototype-quickly-in-laravel-with-phps-built-in-server-and-sqlite) to run it locally.

+{% include _callout-tip.liquid content=
+"One simple option to run your site locally is the command `php artisan serve`"
+%}

 ## Installing and configuring the FusionAuth PHP package
 After you create the new Laravel application, you can use Composer to install the [FusionAuth PHP Client](https://fusionauth.io/docs/v1/tech/client-libraries/php).
 This will allow you to connect to the FusionAuth instance: